Words and terms used in the world of From The Waters.

 A twist that causes an aelinuan to be born with an inbuilt Earth accent that has been inherited from their soul's previous life.

-Medical condition. [] Requires a course of medication.
+Medical condition.
+Requires a course of medication.

 Short-lived medical condition.
 Symptoms include explosive flatulence, stomach cramps and sore legs.

-White stone, used as a building material.
+A white stone, often used as a building material.

 The capital city of Luvazgo.